Tunavirus: Structure

 Tunaviruses are nonenveloped, with a head and tail.
 The head is about 60 nm in diameter.
 The tail is about 151 nm long, 8 nm wide.
 It's non-contractile, flexible, and has four short, kinked terminal fibers.

 Genome

 Genomes are circular, around 50kb in length.
-The type species, Escherichia virus T1, and five other species have been fully sequenced.
+Bacteriophage T1 and five other species have been fully sequenced.
 They range between 45-51k nucleotides, with 45-87 proteins.
 The complete genomes, as well as two other similar, unclassified genomes are available here.

 Life cycle

 Viral replication is cytoplasmic.
 The virus attaches to the host cell's adhesion receptor FhuA using its terminal fibers, and ejects the viral DNA into the host cytoplasm via long flexible tail ejection system.
 Replication follows the replicative transposition model.
 DNA-templated transcription is the method of transcription.
 Once the viral genes have been replicated, the procapsid is assembled and packed.
 The tail is then assembled and the mature virions are released via lysis, and holin/endolysin/spanin proteins.
 Bacteria serve as the natural host.
 Transmission routes are passive diffusion.